bmeck/snapshot-utils/manual/tutorial-dump.md

-## Dumping all the Nodes in a HeapSnapshot
+## Get All Nodes in a HeapSnapshot

 ```javascript
 import {HeapSnapshot,SplitSnapshotProvider} from "snapshot-utils";